 Top 13 Festivals in Asia you shouldn’t miss

-The following list of famous Asian festivals includes a selection of cultural festivals in Asia that we think you should visit at least once in life.
+The following list of famous Asian celebrations includes a selection of cultural festivals in Asia that we think you should visit at least once in life.
 Asian celebrations can indeed be some of the most spectacular in the world: try to time your travels to catch one of these famous festivals in Asia, and you’ll certainly add some great memories to your trip.

 Cambodia – Water Festival (Bon Om Touk)